hadimsnj/SGRACEx1/demo/README.md

  self.att2 = GATConv_SGRACE(dataset.num_node_features, hidden_channels,head_count,dropout=0.1, alpha=0.2, concat=False)

- 10.4 These steps very similar as in 5 but now instead of offloading to the FPGA all the processing happens on the CPU or GPU.
+ 10.4 These steps very similar as in 5 but now instead of offloading to the FPGA all the layer processing happens on the CPU or GPU including the quantization/dequantization functions.
 The key variable is ACC in config.py the is now set to zero so all hardware processing is emulated in software.

+11. These preparation steps have already been done in the demo_sgrace notebook located in the emulation directory.
+Open the notebook and run it in your desktop.
+Remember we are not use the FPGA board at all in emulation mode and just using your main desktop to run the notebook.
+The desktop emulation can use a CUDA GPU if available but this is not necessary.